etholpalmer/Crop-sure/README.md

  ![mainpic](https://user-images.githubusercontent.com/83662813/137146813-b484bb42-ecbc-4c0b-8b34-947f88faf444.jpg)

+ ---

 Digital disruption is changing what we do, and how we get things done, in countless ways.
 What does this have to do with the future of Finance?
-In short Everything!
-Here's the future we see.
+In short **Everything!** Here's the future we see.
 The eight predictions about digital transformation in Finance:

 **The finance Factory**